microsoft/pxt/common-docs/github/private-assignments.md

 # Private Assignments

-This section describes a methodology to manage assignments via GitHub.
+This page describes a methodology to manage private assignments via GitHub.
-Each assigment is a **private repository** under the student's account; where the teacher has been given **collaborator** access.
+Each assignment is a **private repository** under the student's account; where the teacher has been given **collaborator** access.
 The student does their work in a **branch** and returns their work by creating a **pull request** with the teacher as **reviewer**.

 This collaboration method is quite similar to the way professional developers use GitHub.